syoji-haruki/freemarket_sample_47a/README.md

 ## Description
-- New user registration, login, logout
+- New user registration, login, logout-Access restriction by bot by recaptcha.
+Login with facebook, google account by omniauth (only works in local environment)
-- Product listing, edit, delete
+- Product listing, edit, delete-Product images can be posted by multiple images simultaneously, selected by drag and drop
-- Product list display, details display
+- Product list display, details display-The list page (top page) shows specific categories and brands.
+Products can be purchased from the detail page
-- Credit card registration, product purchase
+- Credit card registration, product purchase-Implements payment function using payjp
-- Category, brand function
+- Category, brand function-The category and brand are linked to the product but can not be used in the search
-- Slide show
+- Slide show-Implement slide on top page
-- Breadcrumb
+- Breadcrumb-Implement breadcrumbs using gretel
-- Product Search
+- Product Search-I used ransack.
+You can search by keyword from the header search window

 ## データベース設計
 This README would normally document whatever steps are necessary to get the